BarthPaleologue/Blog/content/posts/HXPBD/index.md

 distance to the camera.

 {{< video src="bodydrag" >}}

 ## Conclusion

 In the end, we have a really solid soft body simulation that runs very fast with interacting soft bodies.
 Merging HPBD with XPBD resulted in a very powerful combination that enabled faster collisions and greater convergence speed overall.

 There are still many avenues of improvements for future work!
 Choosing the right level of hierarchy for the collisions could be automated using some kind of vertex density threshold.
 The solver could also be parallelized using multi-threading or even a compute shader, which would make an enormous difference in performance!

 Another possible area of improvement that actually has some basic implementation in my code is cloth tearing by discarding the edges that violate the distance constraints by a too large amount.
-I already got the edge removing process working, but sadly I could not make the system to remove dynamically the distance constraints.
+I already got the edge removing process working, but sadly I did not have time to make the system to remove dynamically the distance constraints:

+{{< video src="tearing" >}}

 Moreover, more constraints could be implemented such as the Isometric Bending Constraint, and the very hard Self Collision Constraint.